 Only one obvious foot trail leads up from the trailhead signs and you will come to the Wilderness boundary sign just before a half mile of uphill hiking.
 About a tenth of a mile beyond the Wilderness sign you will come to a trail junction sign marking the cutoff for John’s Meadow (heading to the west).

-The trail to Johns Meadow is open and will continue West from the junction.
+The trail to Johns Meadow continues West from the junction.
 As you continue across the side of the mountain, you will have several minor gains and losses of altitude.
 A lot of the steep climbing to Johns Meadow occurs in your first mile from the trailhead.
 As you get close to the end, you will come to Forsee Creek and the trail will lose about 100 feet of elevation as you hike down to the creek crossing.
 The creek usually flows year around and the crossing can be tricky but normally not too difficult.

 John’s Meadow (and camp) is located about 100 yards beyond Forsee Creek and is at 7,200′ about 3.9 miles from the trailhead.
 Plenty of water is available here year-round.